 How to avoid this scam: When you look at a designer’s portfolio, take note of a few of the websites’ names and look them up.
 If the design is no longer there or the site doesn’t exist, consider those huge red flags.
 (You should also check the site’s URL to make sure it’s not just a dummy site on a subdomain.)
 Otherwise, email the sites’ owners directly and ask them to tell you about their experience with the designer.
 Anyone can make up testimonials and put them on a site – better to get it straight from the source.

 It’s also a good idea to hold final payment until the design is live on your site.
-Many designers (myself included) prefer payment before transferring the files to protect themselves, but remind them of the leverage they hold (your hosting login, FTP credentials, etc.) and they may be willing to make an exception.
+Many designers and developers (myself included) prefer payment before transferring the files to protect themselves, but remind them of the leverage they hold (your hosting login, FTP credentials, etc.) and they may be willing to make an exception.

 The Scam: The Broken Promises Designer